Akaroa – Guide for Backpackers

 To see all the peninsula has to offer, there is the Banks Peninsula Track over private land, which means there is a fee to access the 2-4 day tramp.

 Don’t want to venture too far from the village?
 There’s plenty to explore while stretching your legs in and closely around the Akaroa township, mainly consisting of historic sights and taking in the town’s charm.

 Children’s Bay Walkway (3-hour loop)

 Known by the local’s as “The Rhino Walk”, this walk can be accessed from walking distance from Akaroa.
 From the Akaroa Recreational Ground on the east side of town, follow the boardwalks to Children’s Bay where the Children’s Bay Walkway begins.
-Walk in bird-filled bush and see an array of sculptures along the way.
+Walk among bird-filled bush and see an array of sculptures along the way.

-L’Aube Hill French Cemetery (45 minute loop)
+L’Aube Hill French Cemetery (45-minute loop)

 A cemetery walk might sound pretty depressing, but this walk is more about the location of the cemetery, which takes you through forest above Akaroa.
 That’s not to say any “French Cemetery” enthusiasts will have a blast here too.

 Start the signposted track from Rue Pompallier before the gallery.
 Along the way take the track that branches off to the right to visit one of the oldest cemeteries in the South Island.
 After your visit, return on the same track and continue the loop by turning right at the junction.
 Go down Libeau Lane to Rue Grehan which has some old cottages built by French colonisers.
 To get back to the starting point, turn onto Rue Lavaud where you can cut through St Patrick’s Catholic Church grounds back to Rue Pompallier.